 Our involvement in the global epilepsy research community has led to the development of our most innovative enabling technologies

 The unpredictable nature of seizures is one of the biggest sources of stress for people living with epilepsy.
 We proved that seizure likelihood can be predicted and our research is being translated into a consumer app that gives people more control over their lives.

-The relationship between heart rate and seizures is relevant for epilepsy therapy, including seizure forecasting, and may also have implications for cardiovascular disease.
+The relationship between heart rate and seizures is relevant for epilepsy therapy, including seizure cycle tracking, and may also have implications for cardiovascular disease.